TJ-Tshabalala/alx_be_shell/README.md

+#!/bin/bash
-#The first script swicthes the current user to the new user Betty
+The first script swicthes the current user to the new user Betty